 It takes a considerable amount of resources, teamwork, and support from senior management to execute a successful FSMA Food Safety Preventive Controls Plan.
 Your senior management is courting disaster if they choose to skimp on providing the necessary training and personnel resources to do the job right.

 Want to learn more about the similarities and differences between HACCP and FSMA Preventive Controls?
-To understand more about the specific rules and responsibilities of the PCQI team, watch the “Recipe for a Successful PCQI Team” webinar hosted by Nancy Scharlach here.
+To understand more about the specific rules and responsibilities of the PCQI team, watch the “Recipe for a Successful PCQI Team” on-demand webinar hosted by Nancy Scharlach here.

 This blog was written by guest blogger, Nancy Scharlach, a registered SQF consultant, a Lead Trainer for FSPCA FSMA Preventive Controls and FSCPA FSVP, and a lead trainer through the International HACCP Alliance.
 She serves as the CTO for FSMA International, a consulting, coaching, and training food safety and quality firm that services the global food and beverage industry.